Cookies on the Healthspan site

-Since hot flushes can occur at any time and might interrupt sleep, they can be the cause of considerable discomfort and inconvenience.
+Since this can interrupt sleep, hot flushes can be the cause of considerable discomfort and inconvenience.
 This lack of sleep can exacerbate other symptoms also experienced during menopause, such as tiredness, irritability, headaches and mood swings.

 Medically the answer is the prescription of HRT to help address the balance of hormones, but many women would rather use a natural alternative.
 A number of factors can be considered to support hormonal health, including the quality of the diet, key nutrients and specific herbs: in particular, black cohosh.